P0420 Code: Meaning, How Serious It Is & California Smog Diagnosis

 The Science Behind Catalyst Efficiency

-The P0420 code triggers when your vehicle's computer (ECM or PCM) detects that the catalytic converter's efficiency has dropped below the manufacturer's threshold, typically around 95% efficiency.
-This detection happens through sophisticated monitoring using oxygen sensors positioned before and after the catalytic converter.
-The upstream O2 sensor (before the converter) should show fluctuating voltage as it monitors the constantly changing air-fuel mixture, while the downstream sensor (after the converter) should show steady voltage if the catalytic converter is working properly.
+The P0420 code triggers when your vehicle's computer (ECM or PCM) sees that converter efficiency has dropped below the manufacturer's threshold.
+In many vehicles, that threshold is around 95% efficiency.
+The computer checks this with oxygen sensors before and after the catalytic converter.
+The upstream O2 sensor should move up and down as the air-fuel mixture changes.
+The downstream sensor should stay steadier when the converter is working properly.

 Bank 1 vs Bank 2: Understanding Your Engine Configuration